Boosting Immunity Naturally

 - 4 min read

 The importance of maintaining a healthy immune system has become more prominent over the last few years.
 A well-functioning immune system is crucial for defending the body against harmful pathogens.
-Read on to explore various natural ways to boost immunity, focusing on the role of specific foods, prebiotics, probiotics and herbs together with lifestyle choices.
+But immunity isn't just about fighting off germs, it's deeply intertwined with our emotional world.
+Chronic stress, unresolved emotions, and emotional overload can quietly undermine immune resilience by elevating cortisol (the primary stress hormone), which suppresses white blood cell production, increases inflammation and dysregulates immune responses over time.
+On the flip side, positive emotions like joy, gratitude and love lead to better immune markers, such as enhanced natural killer cell activity and reduced pro-inflammatory cytokines.
+Read on to explore various natural ways to boost immunity, focusing on the role of specific foods, prebiotics, probiotics and herbs together with lifestyle choices that also support emotional balance and nervous system regulation.

 Foods that Boost the Immune System